-ABBREVIATIONS ACA = anterior cerebral artery; AChoA = anterior choroid artery; AcomA = anterior communicating artery; ATENA = Analysis of Treatment by Endovascular approach of Nonruptured Aneurysms; BA = basilar artery; CO = complete occlusion; D/N = dome-to-neck; GDC = Guglielmi detachable coil; ISUIA = International Study of Unruptured Intracranial Aneurysms; mRS = modified Rankin Scale; PcomA = posterior communicating artery; RA = residual aneurysm; RN = residual neck; UIA = unruptured intracranial aneurysm
+ABBREVIATIONS: ACA = anterior cerebral artery; AChoA = anterior choroid artery; AcomA = anterior communicating artery; ATENA = Analysis of Treatment by Endovascular approach of Nonruptured Aneurysms; BA = basilar artery; CO = complete occlusion; D/N = dome-to-neck; GDC = Guglielmi detachable coil; ISUIA = International Study of Unruptured Intracranial Aneurysms; mRS = modified Rankin Scale; PcomA = posterior communicating artery; RA = residual aneurysm; RN = residual neck; UIA = unruptured intracranial aneurysm

-U IAs are increasingly diagnosed due to the development of less invasive and high-quality neuroimaging modalities such as CT angiography and/or MR angiography.
-Small asymptomatic UIAs have a low risk of aneurysmal rupture.1-3 Therefore, the decision to manage small asymptomatic UIAs requires an assessment of the risks of various treatment options and knowledge of the natural course of the disease process.
+Uses invasive and high-quality neuroimaging modalities such as CT angiography and/or MR angiography.
+Small asymptomatic UIAs have a low risk of aneurysmal rupture.
+1-3 Therefore, the decision to manage small asymptomatic UIAs requires an assessment of the risks of various treatment options and knowledge of the natural course of the disease process.
 Current evidence does not conclusively justify the conservative management of small asymptomatic UIAs, and the development of endovascular devices and increased experience have significantly reduced the procedure-related risks.

-To our knowledge, there was only 1 report dealing with endovascular therapy of small asymptomatic UIAs.4 Therefore, precise risk evaluations of endovascular therapy of small asymptomatic UIAs have not yet been established.
-The purpose of this study was to report the treatment results of endovascular therapy of small asymptomatic UIAs and to elucidate the procedural feasibility, clinical outcomes, and procedurerelated risks.
+To our knowledge, there was only 1 report dealing with endovascular therapy of small asymptomatic UIAs.
+4 Therefore, precise risk evaluations of endovascular therapy of small asymptomatic UIAs have not yet been established.
+The purpose of this study was to report the treatment results of endovascular therapy of small asymptomatic UIAs and to elucidate the procedural feasibility, clinical outcomes, and procedure-related risks.